Coding with Power Mode in Visual Studio Code! (Includes all v2.2.0 settings)

 powermode.enableStatusBarComboTimer

-This setting is for displaying the timer for the combo counter.
+This setting controls the timer display for the combo counter.

-When enabled, a countdown will be displayed in the status bar showing the time until the combo counter is reset.
+Enabling this will display a countdown timer in the status bar showing the remaining time until the combo counter resets.

-If you are worried about the remaining time and it is making it difficult to input, it may be more productive to turn it off.
+If you find yourself distracted by the remaining time and unable to concentrate on inputting, it's more productive to turn it off.

 powermode.explosionDuration